mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 ![Sagemaker studio](../../media/sagemaker-studio.png)

-Then open up Studio classic.
+Then open up Studio Classic.

-Once it opens up, navigate to JumpStart solutions, choose Predictive maintenance for vehicle fleets, launch it and follow the steps to deploy the model, train it and create an endpoint.
+Once it opens up, navigate to JumpStart solutions, choose Predictive maintenance for vehicle fleets, and launch it.
+It will deploy the model and create an endpoint.

 ![Sagemaker jumpstart](../../media/sagemaker-jumpstart.png)